 Teaching and Learning Methods/Activities Lectures, tutorials, presentations, group projects, group discussions, case studies and forum.
-F Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case Evaluation study, and debate.
+Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom 71 1 1 0 0 At least three assessments for 30 Marks assignment, take-home assignment, quiz, presentations, case study, and debate.
+Summative Assessment: 70% Duration of the question paper is of two hours Students are expected to answer four questions out of six Evaluation At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study, and debate.
 Summative Assessment: 70% Duration of the question paper is of two hours Students are expected to answer four questions out of six questions that may include several parts.
-The total marks for this paper is 100.
+The total marks for